learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

    to your machine.
 2. Install the tools needed for the test by running `npm install` (or `npm i`) in the terminal.
-3. Run the test initially to see what tests you need to pass.
+3. Run `npm test` initially to see what tests you need to pass.
 4. Work on the assignment with those tests in mind.
 5. As you work, run `npm test` in the terminal as many times as you'd like to test your code.